 Funding will be determined based on whether the facility meets certain qualifications, and the funding level will be based in part on the number of courts at the facility.
 Facilities must have four courts or more to be considered.
 Facilities must also be open to the public for play and programming.
 For more details on the conditions that need to be met, click here.

 “All tennis facilities have had a tremendous revenue impact during this unprecedented time, and the USTA and USTA Florida, through its Foundation, want to help,” said USTA Florida Section Foundation President Donn Davis.
 “The USTA Facility Recovery Grant program is designed just for this purpose and it cannot come soon enough.
 Let’s get everyone safely back on the courts.”

-Facility applicants who meet qualifications can apply for the reopening grants at www.USTA.com/facilityrecovery.
+Facility applicants who meet qualifications can apply for the reopening grants on the USTA Facility Assistance page.
 Applications will be evaluated in the order in which they are received.
 Anyone in need of assistance during the application process can contact Alexis Johnson, Executive Director of the USTA Florida Section Foundation, at email@example.com.